manticoresoftware/manticoresearch/manual/english/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 SET bulk_import=0;
 ```

 Run `SET bulk_import=<table>` before `BEGIN` and before any uncommitted write on that connection.
-It reserves the selected table against ordinary writes: searches and other bulk imports remain available, while ordinary writes stay blocked until all active imports end. `BEGIN` and `START TRANSACTION` are allowed but not required and have no effect in this mode.
+It reserves the selected table for that session: searches remain available, while another bulk import or an ordinary write to the same table is rejected until the reservation is released. `BEGIN` and `START TRANSACTION` are allowed but not required and have no effect in this mode.

 `COMMIT` publishes the rows collected since the previous `COMMIT` or `ROLLBACK` as one disk chunk. `ROLLBACK` discards those rows.
 In both cases, bulk import remains enabled so you can start another batch.
 Run `SET bulk_import=0` to discard any uncommitted rows, disable bulk import, and release this connection's reservation.
-Ordinary writes resume after the last concurrent import releases its reservation.
+Writes to the table resume after the reservation is released.
 Closing the connection does the same.
 Autocommit cannot be changed while bulk import is enabled.

 #### HTTP `/bulk`